 If you have chosen paper as your preferred correspondence method, you can update your preference to email in your MyLoan account, National Student Loans Service Centre (NSLSC) account, and Alberta Student Aid account.

-- Applicants who wish to send paper documents to Alberta Student Aid must use a courier, at their expense.
-Please note, paper applications and documents cannot be dropped off in person during Canada Post service disruptions.
+- Students who wish to send paper correspondence to Alberta Student Aid should expect delays using Canada Post services, which could impact meeting specific application deadlines.
+Students who wish to send correspondence on an urgent basis must use a courier, at their expense.
+Please note, paper applications and other correspondence cannot be dropped off in person during Canada Post service disruptions.

 Information for Educational Institutions | During a Service Disruption